tnam-nguyen/tnam-nguyen.github.io/index.md

 <img src="files/profile.jpg" width="200">

-I earned the B.S., and M.S. degrees in Computer Science from the California Polytechnic State University, San Luis Obispo in 2023 and 2024 respectively.
+I earned the B.S., and M.S. degrees in Computer Science from the California Polytechnic State University, San Luis Obispo in 2023 and 2024, with my research work advised by Prof. [Jonathan Ventura](https://jonathanventura.github.io/).
 My research focus is 3D computer vision and deep learning.
 I am interested in building new technologies to make it easier for everyone to generate 3D assets from 2D images and videos.
 I have also been involved in different projects integrating deep learning into remote sensing applications.